Pakoke/learn-terraform-circleci/README.md

     <img src="images/aws_loadbalancer.png" alt="aws_loadbalancer" width="800" height="500">
 </a>

-2. Build and Push image section: This section will handle the creation of our docker image.
+2. Build and Push image steps: This section will handle the creation of our docker image.
 To do this, we will use an Orb provided by CircleCI to help us build a docker image.
 This docker image is located inside of our ``apps/dotnetapi/src`` folder.
 This image is going to update automatically to ECR, our repository of images which later on will be used by our cluster to deploy the app.

 <a>
     <img src="images/buildandpushimage.png" alt="buildandpushimage" width="800" height="500">
 </a>

-3. Apply Apps section: This part of our deployment will handle the installation of our Target Group and task and services for our ECS Cluster.
+3. Apply Apps setps: This part of our deployment will handle the installation of our Target Group and task and services for our ECS Cluster.
 This will built all the components to connect our app to the load balancer.
 In addition to that, it will build a CodeDeploy deploy configuration which it is going to managed our BlueGreen deployment for our Apps.
 In this section, we need to take into account one variable which we will use every time that we push some code.
 This variable will let Terraform know what of the Target Group of our Balancer is the active.
 ``
   aws-deploy-status:
     type: string